 For example, if reading a 300-page book takes the average person 8 hours to finish, your goal should be to do it in three or four hours.
-In a speed reading test made by Staples, it is shown that an average college student reads 450 words per minute, a high level executive at 575, college professors at 675, and speed readers at over 1,500 which most likely includes lawyers who read through thousands of pages each day or week.
+In a speed reading test made by Staples, it is shown that an average college student reads 450 words per minute, a high-level executive at 575, college professors at 675, and speed readers at over 1,500, which most likely includes lawyers who read through thousands of pages each day or week.

 Of course, it’s not just about reading.
 The aim is to keep your brain malleable.
-That means you need to train your brain to adapt and learn new things constantly, because what’s reading for if you can’t “learn” the things you read, right?
+That means you need to train your brain to adapt and learn new things constantly because what’s reading for if you can’t "learn" the things you read, right?
 This also applies to learning new technologies that may arise anytime, be it programming, marketing, big data, or the like.

 3. Possess mental and emotional fortitude

 Running a startup is both mentally and emotionally taxing.
 Many people assume that being at the top of the hierarchy in a company means you get to dilly dally around when in fact, that’s where the most stressful decisions are made.
-Every day is a mix of making decisions, from minor stuff to literally making a decision that would potentially run the company down under (or secure a multi-million funding).
+Every day is a mix of making decisions, from minor stuff to literally making a decision that would potentially ruin the company down under (or secure multi-million funding).

 Assume that each day will be stressful and that you will be bombarded with issues even during your supposed rest days or vacation time (if there even such a thing).
-Developing mental and emotional toughness is not an exact science, but it can be done through rigorous introspection and meditation, including learning how to tolerate minor discomforts, evaluating your beliefs, and the likes.
+Developing mental and emotional toughness is not an exact science, but it can be done through rigorous introspection and meditation, including learning how to tolerate minor discomforts, evaluating your beliefs, and the like.
 Here is a good article about this topic.

 Founders who are looking for co-founders can and will detect weakness in your mentality and emotions.
 Your past record will also be a glaring indication of how tough or weak you are in dealing with high-stress environments and situations.
 And if they deem that you are not on the level where they can be comfortable with you being on a top spot, then you won’t get the job even if you are highly skilled in many facets.